HYsxe/ACME/README.md

     (6) The results will be saved to ACME_codes/results/binding_prediction.txt

+	Prediction scores range from 0 to 1.
+Higher scores indicate higher binding affinities.

+	Peptides with scores above 0.42 can be considered to be strong binders.

 2. Repeating the experiments in the ACME paper.

     Please download the ACME_codes/ folder and follow the instructions in the Readme_ACME_repeat.txt file.